hoffmangroup/segtools/doc/segtools.rst

 .. program:: segtools-aggregation

-This command looks at the aggregate occurrence of segment labels around and within annotated features.
+This command looks at the aggregate occurrence of segment labels around and within a set of annotations.

+:Visualization: A graph showing the count or enrichment of each segment label on the y-axis and the position relative to the annotation on the x-axis.
+:Output file: A table of the aggregate count of each segment label at each interrogated position around the annotations.

 A typical example of this would be to look at the relative occurrences of segment labels around transcription start sites (TSSs).
 You would do this with something like::